 \section{Conclusion}

 In this paper, we studied how randomization can be used to speed up the spectral co-clustering algorithms for co-clustering large-scale directed networks and how well the resulting algorithms perform under specific network models.
 In particular, the random-projection-based and random-sampling-based spectral co-clustering algorithms were derived.
-The clustering performance of these two algorithms were studied under the ScBM and the DC-ScBM, respectively.
+The clustering performance of these two algorithms was studied under the ScBMs and the DC-ScBMs, respectively.
 The theoretical bounds are high-dimensional in nature and easy to interpret.
 The theoretical optimality and possible extensions of the models were also discussed.
-We numerically compared the randomized algorithms with fast iterative methods for computing the SVD of the adjacency matrices of real large-scale networks.
+We numerically compared the randomized algorithms with fast iterative methods for computing the SVD.
 It turns out that the randomized algorithms are faster than or comparable to the iterative methods at the same time maintaining satisfactory clustering performance.
 We developed a publicly available R package \textsf{RandClust} for better usability of the proposed methods.

 In this work, we focused on the pure spectral clustering without regularization or other refinements.
-The current theoretical results could be further improved if one use refined spectral clustering as the starting algorithm and control its time complexity simultaneously.
+The current theoretical results might be further improved if one uses refined spectral clustering as the starting algorithm and control its time complexity simultaneously.
 See \citet{qin2013regularized,gao2017achieving} for example.
 Note that the numbers of clusters were assumed to be known in the theoretical analysis.
 It would be important to study the selection of target cluster numbers, especially in an efficient way.
 In addition, it would be interesting to generalize the current framework to bipartite networks \citep{zhou2019analysis}, multi-layer networks \citep{lei2020consistent}, etc.